kiliankoe/yaac/README.md

 Fields are HTML as Anki stores them, with `<br>` shown as a line break and turned back into `<br>` on save.
 Everything else (images, styling, cloze markers) stays untouched.
 A field whose text you did not change is written back exactly as it was, a field whose heading you delete keeps its value, and `tags:` takes space-separated tags.
 Emptying the file aborts.
 A file that does not parse, because of an unknown heading say, is reopened with the error at the top.
 The change goes through Anki's own update path, so cards are regenerated and `u` undoes it. `$VISUAL` is tried before `$EDITOR`, either may include arguments (`code --wait`), and `vi` is the fallback.

-Adding a note with `a` in the deck picker opens the same file with empty fields.
+Adding a note with `a` in the deck picker opens the same file with empty fields; quitting the editor without typing anything aborts.
 On save, Anki's checks run as they do for `yaac add`: an empty first field or cloze markers that do not fit the notetype reopen the file with the problem at the top, and so does a duplicate first field, once; saving a duplicate again unchanged adds it anyway.

 ### Sync